anton-rudeshko/anton-rudeshko.github.io/quotes/index.md

 — W. Edwards Deming

+> Be everything to everybody and you’ll be nothing for yourself.

+— John Rushton

 > The more you care about the outcome, the harder it feels to achieve.
 The less you care, the more naturally it comes to you.

 — Mark Manson about [Procrastination](http://markmanson.net/procrastination)